 2. BRAND PROTECTION

 Small businesses have a lot to worry about, but brand protection should not be one of them.
-Imagine this – you start a hot dog shop on the main drag of Bayonet Point} called “Tommy Tequila’s Good Eats” and you spend decades establishing your reputation.
-Your customers know your business and know your brand, but you don’t federally register your brand’s name.
-Life can be a gamble sometimes.
-You end up in Vegas and find out that your restaurant has the same name as a new diner on The Strip.
+Imagine this – you start a burger restaurant on the main drag of Bayonet Point} called “Tommy Tequila’s Good Eats” and you spend years establishing your reputation.
+But you never get around to registering a federal trademark for “Tommy Tequila’s Good Eats”.
+Imagine going to Las Vegas and finding a brand new pub with the same name as your business in neon lights.
 Sadly, your options for enforcement and protection would be limited since you have no federal protection for your brand’s name and the Vegas diner is across state lines.
-Another tricky scenario is how to deal with a cease-and-desist notice when your brand name is the same as one that was federally registered by another organization prior to you using yours.
+Another tricky scenario is how to deal with a cease-and-desist notice when your brand name is the same as one that was federally registered by another person prior to you using yours.

 3. INFRINGEMENT STRATEGY.

-Trademark Attorney Brian Russ is Ready to Serve Bayonet Point} Entrepreneurs
+Trademark Attorney Brian Russ is Available to Serve Bayonet Point} Entrepreneurs

 The answer is easy – contactconnect with} Brian Russ Law, Inc. today.
-We’re fielding calls from potential new clients every day.
-Having an attorney on your team to protect your name can help you avoid costly mistakes and give you invaluable peace of mind.
+We’re fielding inquiries from potential new clients every day.
+Having an lawyer on your team to protect your logo can help you avoid costly mistakes and give you invaluable peace of mind.